goosst/wesite/content/posts/homeautomation_el_heater.md

 ## Concept

 * The sonoff devices will be flashed with the custom Tasmota firmware (cfr. the very complete documentation at https://github.com/arendst/Sonoff-Tasmota).
-* There are enough sites out there explaining the flashing procedure.
+* There are enough sites out there explaining the flashing procedure (https://github.com/arendst/Tasmota/wiki/Sonoff-S26-Smart-Socket as starting point).
 I flash through the FTDI device below (can handle 3.3 and 5V based devices): {{< bng2 >}}
 * Once this is done, MQTT messages will be used to control and report the status through the interface of Home Assistant